arunhari82/backstage-plugin-scaffolder-azure-key-vault/README.md

      npm publish # Depending on scope @ in package.json the .npmrc file will decide where to push the package.
 ```

-# Injecting plugin into DevHub
+# 3.Injecting plugin into DevHub

 ### Plugin Architecture Injection